ericktreichel/ericktreichel/README.md

 - 👋 Hi there, I’m @ericktreichel and I'm just starting my stuff here!
 - ➡ I'm not adding new stuff here because I'm working mostly on private repos from my employer.
 - 👀 I’m (truly and deeply) interested in learning about programming, IT and technology in general.
-- 🐥 I've learned (so far) JavaScript, Typescript and Python for programming, and SQL and MongoDB for data persistence.
+- 🐥 I've learned (so far) JavaScript, Typescript and Python for programming; SQL and MongoDB for data persistence.
 - ⚛ Frameworks that I've worked so far: Vue, Nuxt and Nestjs for JS/TS and Flask for Python.
 - 🌱 I’m currently focusing mostly JS and TS.
-- 🐾 I'l learn next: Who knows?!
-I'm open to learn any language/framework, anything!
-- 💞️ I’m looking to collaborate on new projects and ideas.
 - 📫 How to reach me: by e-mail: (erickfili25@gmail.com) and Linkedin (https://www.linkedin.com/in/ericktreichel/).
 - 🚀 I'm very motivated to learn and grow as a developer, and then be able to do something meaningful for the world (and the people in it) in the future. 🌎